-“I’m passionate about supporting parents so that they can develop a more connected joyful relationship with their children”
+“I’m passionate about supporting parents so that they can develop a more connected, joyful relationship with their children”

 My therapy journey began over a decade ago.
-I was working as an Environmental Campaigner in Australia after completing my BSc. and BSoc.Sci. (hons) at the University of Cape town.
-After many years of campaigning to protect the forests it seemed to me that people’s growing disconnection with the environment and the resulting damage was related in some way to the disconnection within themselves.
+I was working as an Environmental Campaigner in Australia after completing my BSc. and BSoc.Sci.
+(Hons) at the University of Cape Town.
+After many years of campaigning to protect the forests, it seemed to me that people’s growing disconnection with the environment and the resulting damage was related in some way to the disconnection within themselves.

 As a result my journey, which was initially personal in nature, became my passion and life’s calling.

 I was drawn to Gestalt Therapy because of its holistic approach to healing and in particular Relational Gestalt Psychotherapy, with its emphasis on healing within the therapeutic relationship.
-Gestalt therapy allows a person to be unconditionally seen and heard in a way that is deeply connected and supported in the here and now.
+Gestalt Therapy allows a person to be unconditionally seen and heard in a way that is deeply connected and supported in the here and now.

-When my daughter was a toddler I found it easier to listen to more and more of her feelings and my daughter was calm and gentle.
-Later on we went through a significant amount of stress and had to move several times and I noticed her calmness shifted and she had more feelings and was sometimes angry.
+When my daughter was a toddler, I found it easier to listen to more and more of her feelings, and my daughter was calm and gentle.
+Later on, we went through a significant amount of stress and had to move several times and I noticed her calmness shifted and she had more feelings and was sometimes angry.

 When I went to look after my very sick father it became hard to hear all her feelings while caring for him.
 Once we moved back home it took lots of listening and present time for her to heal from that time and she again went through a stage of hitting.
-During this time she had significantly less autonomy and I imagine a lot of these feelings were a result of feeling powerlessness.
+During this time, she had significantly less autonomy and I imagine a lot of these feelings were a result of feeling powerless.
 She is now able to connect with her emotions and to cry and release as her emotions arise.